Social Media moguls!

 Flamboyant, detailed and polished…

-From the off, it is evident that the two years spent developing Shakedown: Hawaii have not been wasted.
+From the off, it is evident that the two years spent developing Shakedown: Hawaii has not been wasted.
 The 16-bit visuals are exactly what I wanted them to be: flamboyant, detailed and polished.
 They set the tone for the title perfectly, and improve upon the previous outing, Retro City Rampage DX, in almost every conceivable way.
 The town is brimming with personality, and each time I left, I was keen to get back to it again.

 It is only natural that references are made to the original Grand Theft Auto series when discussing the games that Vblank Entertainment have created.
 This is most definitely a compliment to the development team, however, it can sometimes create a shadow that a game can never emerge from.
 Personally, I feel that Retro City Rampage struggles in that regard, but Shakedown: Hawaii does not.
 It has demonstrated it is much more than another ‘GTA clone’, as it could so easily have been referenced.
 I see a very successful future for this series if Vblank Entertainment continues to focus on what makes these titles so good.